Kyongae Chang

 Chang was born in Seoul.
-She worked as a research associate on astrometric binaries with Professors van de Kamp and Heintz at Sproul Observatory from 1969 till 1971.
+She graduated Sungkyunkwan University and worked as a research associate on astrometric binaries with Professors van de Kamp and Heintz at Sproul Observatory from 1969 till 1971.
 From 1975 until 1980 she worked on a Dr. rer. nat. at Hamburg University, graduating with her work on the Chang-Refsdal lens.
 The main result was published in Nature in 1979 immediately after the discovery of the first gravitational lens.

 She returned to Korea in 1985 and became a professor at Cheongju University.